ssmiler/idash2019_2/README.md

 ## Learn imputation models

-Input genome data files must be located in the folder `orig_data` (relative to repository root).
+Input genome data files, downloaded from [here](https://github.com/K-miran/secure-imputation), must be located in the folder `orig_data` (relative to repository root).
 The obtained models will be placed under folder `models/hr/neighbors=<neighbors><population>` where `<neighbors>` and `<population>` are model configuration parameters.

 ### Prerequisites